abdullah-erturk/pmas/README.md

 > 📶 **The TSF-KMS4k method can work without an internet connection.**
 ---

-### 2️⃣ HWID / KMS38 Activation
+### 2️⃣ HWID Activation
 **(Hardware-Based Digital Licensing)**
 The HWID (Hardware ID) method mimics Microsoft's digital license system.
 After a one-time activation, it becomes permanent when it matches a Microsoft account.
-KMS38, on the other hand, extends the KMS license until 2038.
 > 🌐 **The HWID method requires an internet connection.**
-> 🌐 **The KMS38 method can work without an internet connection.**

 ---